What's so special

 The range and choice of places to eat in Val d’Isère is extraordinary.
 You can spend a lot of money.
 Lodging chefs and waiters in the ski resort with the highest property prices in France inevitably trickles down to the customer, but there are also a large number of surprisingly inexpensive places to eat.
 Most of the hotels have good restaurants with fairly reasonable prices, which is what their largely Parisian clientèle demand.
 Elsewhere you will find traditional local fondues and raclettes, meat on braziers or hot stones, tajines, falafels and Thai food, burger joints, crêperies, takeaway pizzas and sandwicheries!
 And the same applies on the slopes.
 There are several mountain restaurants considered among the best in Europe – the Signal and l’Edelweiss, for example – yet there are places where you’d pay less for lunch than at King’s Cross Station.

-It may comes as a surprise to keen skiers, but many people come to Val d’Isère more for its nightlife than its slopes.
+It may come as a surprise to keen skiers, but many people come to Val d’Isère more for its nightlife than its slopes.
 Après starts in ski boots at the throbbing Folie Douce or Cocorico, with live music, gogos and table-dancing.
 Then it moves to a series of after-dinner clubs and bars, and ends up in a selection of night clubs which close as some of us are eating breakfast before heading off skiing!
 Val d’Isère is quite a young resort on the whole, so the nightlife is relatively inexpensive.

 So if Val d’Isère is not definitely the best ski resort in France, probably the best ski resort in Europe, and arguably the best ski rersort in the world, we don’t know where is.